Gainesville-area residents take their fight against the PW digital gateway to court

 The lawsuits seek to slow the rezonings or stop them altogether.
 Both name the Prince William Board of County Supervisors as defendants.
 The lawsuit filed by the Heritage Hunt residents also specifically names Board Chair Ann Wheeler, D-At Large, and Supervisor Pete Candland, R-Gainesville, as defendants.

-Prince William County Attorney Michelle Robl declined to comment on the lawsuit Friday, Dec.
+Prince William County Attorney Michelle Robl declined to comment on the lawsuits Friday, Dec.
 2, but said in an email that the county attorneys’ office would represent the full board as well as Wheeler and Candland individually.
 The county has 21 days to respond to each of the suits.

-Neither Candland nor Wheeler responded to requests for comments.
+Neither Candland nor Wheeler responded to requests for comment.

 Heritage Hunt residents’ lawsuit: Supervisors’ vote was ‘arbitrary;’ Wheeler, Candland violated state law

 The lawsuit filed Nov.
 30 by Gainesville Citizens for Smart Growth, an anti-digital gateway group, and Heritage Hunt residents Roger Yackel and Roger Miller includes three counts.
-The first charges the supervisors’ approval of the digital gateway CPA was “arbitrary and capricious” and “violated the defendants’ substantive due process.”
+The first charges that the supervisors’ approval of the digital gateway CPA was “arbitrary and capricious” and “violated the defendants’ substantive due process.”

-The second and third counts charge the supervisors violated Virginia’s Freedom of Information Act and that Wheeler and Candland violated the state’s conflict of interest law for state and local officials.
+The second and third counts charge that the supervisors violated Virginia’s Freedom of Information Act and that Wheeler and Candland violated the state’s conflict of interest law for state and local officials.

 In the first count, the lawsuit argues the supervisors failed to prove a need for the 2,139 acres of data center development, citing two consultant reports commissioned ahead of the digital gateway vote.
 The “Camoin report” detailed how much land remains in Prince William for data centers under current zoning and the market demand for new data center space.
 The second study, performed by Stantec, looked at whether the county should expand its Data Center Opportunity Zone Overlay District, which is comprised of 9,500 acres where data centers are allowed by right.